klin059/Auckland_traffic_analysis/README.md

 - `PM Peak Volume` is highly correlated with `Mid Peak Volume` (ρ = 0.97767)
 - `Sunday Volume` is highly correlated with `Saturday Volume` (ρ = 0.98863)
 - `Saturday Volume` is highly correlated with `7 Day ADT` (ρ = 0.98617)

-Therefore, for the following analysis we simply focus on one of the measures - `7 Day ADT`.
+Therefore, for the following analysis we focus on one of the measures - `7 Day ADT`.
-The statistics and the histogram graph of the measure are as the following:
+The statistics and the histogram graph of the measure are as the follows:
 - count     2680.000000
 - mean      9404.418657
 - std       8412.181971